spolu/settle/site/content/posts/intro.md

 # Settle

-I'm happy to release Settle, a personal research project I've been working on over the past 8 months.
+I'm happy to share Settle, a personal research project I've been working on over the past 8 months.

 Settle's goal is to explore a new financial trust primitive, and doing so,